-Given this live record is isolated from the others we acquired, we calculated the distance of this record in regard to the current bird occurrences available on databases.
-Using the function Near available on ArcGIS Pro®, we calculated the mean distance among all recorded points and the closest distance of the new record.
+To investigate how unusual our record was in relation to others, we calculated the distance of our record in regard to the current bird occurrences available on databases.
+Using the function Near on ArcGIS Pro®, we calculated the average distance among all individual past recorded locations and compared this to the average distance of our new observation with the past recorded locations.
 On average, each available record (9,964 points) is 0.814km apart from each other, while the new record is 679,43km on average apart from the other points (calculated by including the downloaded data from all data sources).
+These results suggest that the birds we observed were at